 Nothing is more confusing or frustrating to parents than their child’s (or their own) lack of sleep.
 Kids that don’t get enough sleep can be prone to behavioral issues and general irritability.
 Getting the right amount of sleep is not just about avoiding cranky kids, though.
 Sleep is integral to your child’s growth and development.
 So, how do you know how much sleep is enough?
-Or if it’s time to let go of naptime altogether?
+Or, when should a child stop napping altogether?

 1. How Much Sleep Is Enough?